 All I could do was watch as Sonny barreled towards the tree with Cori onboard, now helplessly trying to stop him or turn him away from the tree.
 But her pulling was in vain and in a calculated manner, at a fast canter, he dipped and rolled his shoulder, exposing Cori’s leg to a direct hit, and subsequent unseating, or even “smear” on the tree.

 I brought my hands up to my mouth, dropped the rake, and started a sprint towards the ensuing calamity.
 I fully expected the worst, as I had a similar “smear” in my childhood.
-But just upon impact, Cori smoothly and all too easily pulled her leg back across Sonny’s loin, exposing his side to the tree and with a lough oooooooogggghhhh,, impact was made.
-Both horse and rider bounced off the tree and inadvertently right into the jump he was supposed to make in the first place.
-And he did, ending up at my feet with an abrasion to the side and a real knock to his horsey self-esteem.
+But just upon impact, Cori smoothly, and all too easily, pulled her leg back across Sonny’s loin, exposing his side to the tree, instead of her leg – and with a loud oooooooogggghhhh, impact was made.
+Both horse and rider bounced off the tree and, inadvertently, right into the jump he was supposed to make in the first place.
+Which he did, ending up at my feet with an abrasion to the side and a real knock to his horsey self-esteem.

 “OK”, I’ll quit now, Cori grinned…

 “Get off” is what I said.